3 Ways to check how many cores in CPU on Windows 11, 10

 • You can also use Command Prompt and PowerShell to find out this information.

-In this guide, I will teach you the steps to determine the number of cores your Intel, AMD, or ARM processor has on Windows.
-(You can also use these instructions to find out if your computer includes an NPU (Neural Processing Unit).)
+In this guide, I will teach you how to determine the number of cores your Intel, AMD, or ARM processor has on Windows.
+(You can also use these instructions to find out if your computer has an NPU (Neural Processing Unit).)

 To determine the number of cores your processor has on Windows 11 (and 10) through Task Manager, use these steps: